Whilst they might seem like more trouble than they're worth, there's nothing really that complicated about offset mortgage.

 Depending on what the interest rates are doing it could save you a few hundred every year and thousands over the lifetime of the mortgage.

+With an offset mortgage, your mortgage and savings account are combined into one single account.
 This means that the money you have in your savings account can be counted as a temporary overpayment towards your mortgage.

 However, unlike overpayments, with an offset mortgage your savings are still accessible and you can get at them if you need to.
 As with a standard mortgage, you can get discounted, fixed and tracker rate offset mortgages.

 If you were to offset the average savings pot of £2,831 against a £150,000 mortgage and you also made a £200 deposit into the account every month you would build up savings of £5,213 over a year - and this would save you £221.17 in interest charges.

 With a typical variable rate savings account paying just 0.83% AER, a saver with the average balance of £2,813 would earn just £23 a year in interest, compared with the £221.17 they could save in interest payments alone with an offset mortgage.

 You don't need to have a high savings balance to benefit from offsetting.
 As long as you have a mortgage rate that is higher than your savings rate after tax, you will be better off by offsetting for a little as one year.